Argentina Global Business Entities Guide Spain Private Limited Company

 In addition, the share capital contributions may also be in kind, such as credit rights or real estate, provided that the assets to be contributed have an economic value.

-No, the Deed of Incorporation may be obtained by means of a power of attorney.
+It is not required as the Deed of Incorporation may be executed by a representative by means of a power of attorney granted by the founding shareholder(s) and/or director(s).

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?